 Lifecycle events are moments that mark our lives and we seek to celebrate these moments with our congregants in the most meaningful way possible.
 Combining tradition and modern (and personal!) touches, we seek to create ceremonies worthy of being once in a lifetime events.

 Just brought a new life to the world?
 MAZAL TOV!
 If it’s a boy, we can help you organize his Brit Milah, from the mohel to the catering.
 If he is a first-born, then a Pidyon Haben ceremony might be in order.
 Is it a girl?
 Brucha Haba’ah!
 We can propose different ways to welcome her into the covenant of Israel.
 Please contact the office by clicking on the link below for help in organising these events.

 B'nei Mitzvah Programme

 A boy becomes a Bar Mitzvah at age 13 and a girl at age 12 or 13 whether they have had a ceremony to mark the moment, or not.
 At SHEMA, we see this as an opportunity to deepen the commitment of our youngsters with Judaism and their own identity.
-Our exciting year programme includes group lessons, family activities, field trips and much more.
+Our exciting two year programme includes group lessons, family activities, field trips and much more.
 Our students arrive to their ceremony fully prepared and aware of the meaning and challenges of becoming a Jewish teenager in the 21st Century.
-For more info, check out our education page or email the education team by selecting the appropriate link below.
+For more info, check out our B'Nei Mitzvah page or email the office by selecting the appropriate link below.

 The building of a “New Home for Israel” is a most joyous occasion, full of hopes and dreams for the future.
 A shared life, a shared love.
 At SHEMA we combine a traditional wedding with the possibility of adding elements that will personalise the ceremony and make it entirely your own.
 The happy couple should meet with our rabbi a few times as they build together the exact wedding ceremony they want.
 Weddings can take place inside our sanctuary as well, should you consider using our beautiful building as your venue.
 For more information, contact the office by clicking on the link below and request an appointment.